 This can be a big problem since protein deficiency can cause…

 - Loss of muscle mass – Protein synthesis is the process of your body growing and maintaining your lean muscle mass, once you don’t have enough protein your body will try to find it in other places, your muscle will be the first place it goes.

-- Edema – One of the earliest signs of protein deficiency is edema, which is the build up of fluids in your tissues, normally in your legs and abdomen.
+- Edema – One of the earliest signs of protein deficiency is edema, which is the build-up of fluids in your tissues, normally in your legs and abdomen.
 This is due to protein controlling the level of serum albumin.
 Serum albumin is the main protein found in your blood and its main function is to keep the water in your blood through oncotic pressure. when it starts to fail to do this the water starts to accumulate in your body.

-- Weak bones – Protein is a big component of what makes up your skeletal system, without it your bones will become brittle.
+- Weak bones – Protein is a big component of what makes up your skeletal system, without it, your bones will become brittle.

 - Fatty liver – Protein is responsible for the synthesis of lipoproteins which distribute fats throughout the body.
-When you don’t have enough protein this process results in fat accumulating around your liver and causing fatty liver syndrome.
+When you don’t have enough protein this process results in fat accumulating around your liver and causing the fatty liver syndrome.

 - Skin and hair problems – Have you ever seen a shampoo commercial that brags about being high in proteins, that’s because your hair is made from Keratin which is basically pure protein.
 When you are protein deficient your hair and nails become weaker.

 - Frequent infections – A weak immune system can’t heal your cuts quickly and will have a harder time warding off the bad bacteria that lacerations and bruises cause.

 - Increased appetite – Foods high in protein take longer to digest leaving you feeling satiated for extended periods of time.
 Other foods high in carbs or fat are digested quicker leaving you looking for the next bite to eat.